List of Firefly (TV series) characters: Simon Tam

+River Tam

-River TamRiver Tam played by Summer Glau, first appears in Firefly and also appears in the R. Tam sessions, the comic Serenity: Those Left Behind, and the feature film Serenity.
+River Tam, played by Summer Glau, first appears in Firefly and also appears in the R. Tam sessions, the comic Serenity: Those Left Behind, and the feature film Serenity.
 River is the teenage sister of Dr. Simon Tam, both of whom take refuge aboard Serenity.
 She was considered a prodigy from a very young age, intelligent beyond her years and athletically gifted.
 Simon stated that compared to her, he is an "idiot child", despite having graduated from medical school near the top of his class and finished his internship a full four months earlier than his classmates.
 Summer Glau won the Saturn Award for Best Supporting Actress for her role as River in Serenity in May 2006.
 Glau was also runner up for Best Actress/Movie in the SyFy Genre Awards for 2006.

 River grew up with her brother Simon, with whom she was very close, as part of the wealthy Tam family on the "core" (Alliance-dominated) planet of Osiris.
-Having a high intellect and a ready grasp of complex subjects, she was sent to a government learning facility known only as “The Academy” at the age of fourteen.
+Having a high intellect and a ready grasp of complex subjects, she was sent to a government learning facility known only as "The Academy" at the age of fourteen.
 While her parents and Simon believed the Academy was a private school meant to nurture the gifts of the most academically talented children in the Alliance, it was in fact a cover for a government experiment in creating the perfect assassin.
 While in the hands of the Alliance doctors and scientists, River was secretly and extensively experimented on, including surgery that removed most of her amygdala, preventing River from being able to control her emotions.
-She has abrupt periods of mental instability and nurtures psychic and “intuitive” abilities, but although the R. Tam sessions imply that she may have already had some form of latent psychic abilities prior to being recruited, how and when this translated into her apparently full-fledged mind-reading abilities is unknown.
+She has abrupt periods of mental instability and nurtures psychic and "intuitive" abilities, but although the R. Tam sessions imply that she may have already had some form of latent psychic abilities prior to being recruited, how and when this translated into her apparently full-fledged mind-reading abilities is unknown.